omicscodeathon/denguedrug/README.md

 ### Step 6: ADMET prediction

-- The ADMET properties of the identified hits will be predicted using [SwissADME](http://www.swissadme.ch).
+- The ADMET properties of the identified hits will be predicted using [SwissADME](http://www.swissadme.ch), applying Veber's rule and Lipinski's rule.
 - The hits with potential pharmacokinetic and toxicity moieties will be removed.

 ### Step 7: Molecular Dynamics (MD) Simulations